-These tests may include: 19
+These tests may include:26

-- Scans give a detailed view of the body to see the areas affected by cancer. - A biopsy confirms whether cancer is present, and if so, what type. - Biomarker testing looks inside cancer cells to find the exact type of cell changes that occurred.
+- Scans to give a detailed view of the body to see the areas affected by cancer. - A biopsy to confirm whether cancer is present and if so, what type.

 Scans

 During the diagnosis process, you will have different types of scans.
 These tests give your healthcare team more information about the size of the suspected cancer and where it is in your body.
 They are used to help make treatment decisions.
 There are several types of scans, and each has its own purpose.
 You may have one or more of the following types of scans.